Human Rights & Private Life

 - the applicant has a genuine and subsisting relationship with his UK partner and there are insurmountable obstacles to family life with that partner continuing outside the UK.

-Further Leave to Remain (HRO)
+Further Leave to Remain (HRO) & (IR)

 For any other circumstances other than private & family life mentioned above, you must apply for grant of leave not covered by the immigration rules and any other forms using the form FLR(HRO).
+You may also use FLR (IR) for some other routes.

-This form is for the following categories:
+You may apply for the following categories:

 - Visitors (except Approved Destination Status & Permitted Paid Engagements visitors)